 NOTICE TO CUSTOMERS OF THE COLLIER COUNTY WATER DISTRICT

 TEMPORARY MODIFICATION TO DISINFECTION PROCESS AND HYDRANT/WATER MAIN FLUSHING

 The Collier County Water Department will temporarily change the disinfection process for the Collier County Water District’s potable (drinking) water supply.
-From October 23 to November 20, 2015, the Collier County Water Department will disinfect the water with free chlorine rather than combined chlorine/ammonia (chloramines).
+From May 13 through June 3, 2016, the Collier County Water Department will disinfect the water with free chlorine rather than combined chlorine/ammonia (chloramines).
 Click here for more information.

 Phase I Water Restrictions - Effective April 28, 2015 (Users conducting landscape irrigation with reclaimed water are not restricted) Click here for the PDF version.

 On April 28, 2015 the Board of County Commissioners of Collier County adopted Ordinance 2015-27 that provides for Phase I Water Restrictions to be the standard for landscape irrigation in the county.